-- 1. The Board of Education acknowledges its responsibility to provide teacherages for teaching staff on Lasqueti Island for use when other accommodation is not available. - 2.
+- 1. The Board acknowledges its responsibility to provide teacherages for teaching staff on Lasqueti Island for use when other accommodation is not available. - 2.
 The use of teacherages shall be administered by the Secretary Treasurer. - 3.
 When insufficient teacherage accommodation is available the Principal will have first option on space and thereafter the most senior teacher on the Island. - 4.
 The Board shall determine an appropriate monthly rate to be charged in respect of each unit of housing accommodation. - 5.
 Terms and Conditions - a.
 Teacherages will be available to teaching staff on an annual basis from August 1st to July 31st. - b.
 The rent shall be paid by the teacher through payroll deduction. - c.
 Teaching staff will be refunded for any monthly unused portion of the annual rent. - 6.
 The teacher to whom the teacherage is let shall reside in the teacherage. - 7.
 The teacher shall not sub-let the teacherage or any part thereof. - 8.
 The teacher shall be responsible for telephone, internet and cable services. - 9.
-The Board shall supply power, water and septic/sewer at no charge.
+The Board shall supply power, water and septic/sewer at no charge. - 10.
+Maintenance of Board-owned appliances shall be the Board's responsibility.